linnykoleh/Spring/Notes.md

 ### Registration and Discovery Server

 - To communicate with each other, they first have to know “of” each other.
-This is where the **Neflix Eureka** registration server comes in
+	- `Eureka` - by Netflix
+	- `Consul.io` - by Hashicorp
+- Annotate @SpringBootApplication with @EnableEurekaServer

 ```java
 @SpringBootApplication